Marsh mongoose: Behaviour and ecology

 It is an excellent swimmer and can dive for up to 15 seconds, using its feet to paddle.
 On land, it usually trots slowly, but can also move fast.

-Radio-collared marsh mongooses in KwaZulu-Natal showed crepuscular activity, and were active from shortly after sunset until after midnight, but not during the day.
+Radio-collared marsh mongooses in KwaZulu-Natal were active from shortly after sunset until after midnight showing a crepuscular activity pattern.

-A male marsh mongoose radio-collared in Dzanga-Sangha Special Reserve was most active in early mornings and late evenings.
-During the day it rested in burrows situated in dry areas above water and mud in dense cover of high grasses and climbing plants.
+A radio-collared male marsh mongoose in Dzanga-Sangha Special Reserve was most active during early mornings and late evenings, but rested by day in burrows situated in dry areas above water and mud in a dense cover of high grasses and climbing plants.

 Feeding behaviour and diet

 Feeding behaviour of eight captive marsh mongooses was studied in 1984.
 When the mongooses sighted prey in the water, they swam or walked towards it, used their digits to seek it out, but kept their heads above water.
 Once located, they grabbed it with the mouth and killed it outside the water.
 They killed rodents and frogs by biting them in the head, and occasionally also shook them.
 When finished eating, they wiped their mouths with the forefeet.
 They broke eggs by throwing them backwards between the legs.

 Scat of marsh mongooses collected around Lake St Lucia contained foremost remains of crustaceans, amphibians, insects and fish.
 Marsh mongooses were observed while carrying mudcrabs (Scylla serrata) ashore.
 They removed the chelipeds and opened the sternum to feed on the body contents.

 They deposit scat at specific latrine sites located on low shrubs, on rocks or sand well away from the water edge.
 Scat of marsh mongoose collected in a rocky coastal habitat contained remains of sandhoppers, shore crab (Cyclograpsus punctatus), pink-lipped topshell (Oxystele sinensis) and Tropidophora snails.

 Research in southeastern Nigeria revealed that the marsh mongoose has an omnivorous diet.
 It feeds on rodents like giant pouched rats (Cricetomys), Temminck's mouse (Mus musculoides), Tullberg's soft-furred mouse (Praomys tulbergi), grass frogs (Ptychadena), crowned bullfrog (Hoplobatrachus occipitalis), herald snake (Crotaphopeltis hotamboeia), mudskippers (Periophthalmus), insects such as spiders and Coleoptera, snails and slugs, Bivalvia, Decapoda as well as fruits, berries and seeds.